-A: This page has general information about campaign finance reports.
+A: Please reach out to Minneapolis EVS.
+Our office can provide general information about campaign finance reports.
 It is not legal advice or a comprehensive list of campaign finance laws.
 We are unable to offer legal advice and recommend that candidates seek legal counsel to ensure compliance.